 a readiness to nurture and sustain

 God forever and ever.

 Offer some other sacrifice, prayer, or act of penance that you feel called to do for today’s intention.

-Evangelium vitae (The Gospel of Life), nos.
-8-9 © 1995, Libreria Editrice Vaticana.
+Excerpt from Evangelium vitae (The Gospel of Life), no. 100 © 1995, Libreria Editrice Vaticana.
 Used with permission.
 All rights reserved.